ibm-cloud-docs/containers/kubernetes-service-cli.md

 </tr>
 <tr>
 <td><code>hardware</code></td>
-<td>For virtual machine types: The level of hardware isolation for your worker node.
+<td>For virtual flavors: The level of hardware isolation for your worker node.
 Use `dedicated` so that available physical resources that are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
 The default is `shared`.</td>
 </tr>
 <tr>
 <td><code>workerNum</code></td>